Faculty Advisory Committee

 Associate Professor, Psychology

-Greg J. Norman is an Assistant Professor of Psychology with a secondary appointment in Psychiatry and Behavioral Neuroscience.
+Greg J. Norman is an associate professor in the Department of Psychology with a secondary appointment in the Department of Psychiatry and Behavioral Neuroscience.
 His research focuses on understanding the physiological processes underlying the relationship between social interaction and health outcomes using both animal models and human participants.

 Professor, Political Science